 3.1.
 How was the investment strategy determined?

-The Investment Committee, with the help of their advisers, undertook a review of investment strategy in 2022, taking into account the objectives described in Section 2 above.
+The Investment Committee, with the help of their advisers, undertakes regular reviews of the investment strategy, taking into account the objectives described in Section 2 above.

 3.2.
 What is the investment strategy?